 Access to Schedules for non-federal buyers is authorized under law.

-Schedule contracts open under Cooperative Purchasing include the following:
+Schedule offerings available under Cooperative Purchasing include the following:

 - Mobile device and mobile application management (MDM/MAM) tools,

 - Automated data processing equipment (firmware),

 - Cloud computing services,